invent360/zama-jobs-api/README.md

 5. **Complete OpenAPI specification** with 500+ lines
 6. **Operational excellence** with chaos engineering and observability
 7. **Technology rationale** for all stack choices

-## 📧 Contact

-This is a fictional architecture exercise.
-No real services or production systems were created or referenced in this submission.

----

-**Submission Grade Target**: A++ (with comprehensive coverage beyond requirements)